 Baskets, Ceramics, Fiber, Furniture, Glass, Jewelry, Leather, Metal, Mixed Media, Paper, Stone, and Wood

 The retail gallery jury process is open to all craftspeople, including Maine Crafts Association members and non-members, who live and work at least seasonally in Maine.
 All qualifying work must be made by hand, well conceived, and expertly executed in Maine with the use of appropriate equipment and tools.

 How to apply: To be considered for representation at the Center for Maine Craft or Maine Craft Portland, please complete the Self Assessment Tool and review the jury information below.
-After this review, please contact gallery managers, Whitney Gill and Maria Wolff, with information about your business, links to your website and social media, and/or images of your work.
-If the managers feel the work qualifies for the jury and is a good fit for one or both galleries, they will provide an online application form, charge a jury fee, and schedule an appointment to meet you and review your submissions in-person.
+When you are ready, please contact the galleries with information about your business, links to your website and social media, and/or images of your work.
+If the work qualifies for the jury and is a good fit our staff will provide an online application form, charge a jury fee, and schedule an appointment to meet you and review your submissions in-person.

 For makers of Books, Calendars, Candles, Prints, Photography, Cards, Personal Care, Food Products, and Pet Products, there is a separate jury.
-Please scroll down to the Complementary Jury section for application information.
+Please jump to the Complementary Jury section for application information.

 - Non-Members $15

 - Individuals within MCA Institutional memberships $10